maziyar2020/blog-next/README.md

 This is a [Next.js](https://nextjs.org/) Developed by Maziyar Moosavi (https://github.com/maziyar2020)

+## You can see this small app online (Without token)
+The backend did not set properly but [Link Online](https://next-js-blog.liara.run) and u can check it online (blog page not working)

 ## Getting Started
 at first u should install all dependencies by using